Dominikodz/Henryczkowo-mc/README.md

 }
 ```

+## MinecraftStats

+This site is using [MinecraftStats](https://github.com/pdinklag/MinecraftStats)!
+You can change the link for your server stats under navbar and about section.

 ## Warning!

 Source might be poorly coded but author is still learning (+ was drunk while coding this).